ucsd-cse11-w24/cse11-pa4-starter/README.md

 7. Should the `unrollThread` method of `ReplyTweet` start with just the contents of the `replyTo` tweet, or the entire unrolled tweet?
 - It should contain the entire unrolled tweet, not just the `contents` field.

+8. In class `ReplyTweet`, should be field `replyTo` be a `TextTweet` object instead of a `Tweet`?

+9. replyTo field should be of type Tweet.
+Since TextTweet and ReplyTweet both implement the Tweet interface, TextTweet and ReplyTweet both have a shared type called Tweet.
+(Like for example in the class we saw CircleRegion and SquareRegion were both of type Region.)

+10. Having replyTo as a Tweet object helps us achieve the "thread" function, where you can reply to your's own Tweets repeatedly.